-The board has an approved charter which records the board's continued objective to provide responsible business leadership with due regard to the interests of shareholders and other stakeholders, whilst reflecting a demonstrable concern for sustainability as a business opportunity that guides strategy formulation.
+The Board has an approved charter which records the Board's continued objective to provide responsible business leadership with due regard to the interests of shareholders and other stakeholders, whilst reflecting a demonstrable concern for sustainability as a business opportunity that guides strategy formulation.
 The various communities and the environment within which the company operates have continued to benefit from this insight.
-The board charter regulates and addresses inter alia, the role of the board as the custodian of corporate governance, the fiduciary duties and responsibilities of the board and individual directors toward the company, the approval of strategy and annual business plan, the governance of risk and information technology and succession planning.
+The Board charter articulates and addresses, inter alia, the role of the Board as the custodian of corporate governance, the fiduciary duties and responsibilities of the Board and individual directors toward the company, the approval of strategy and annual business plan, the governance of risk and information technology and succession planning.

-Board Composition
+Board composition

-Tongaat Hulett has a unitary board structure, which at 31 March 2013 comprised nine non-executive and three executive directors, drawn from a broad spectrum of the business community.
-Collectively, the directors possess a wide array of skills, knowledge and experience, and bring independent judgment to board deliberations and decisions, with no one individual or group having unfettered powers of decision-making.
+Tongaat Hulett has a unitary Board structure, which at 31 March 2014 comprised nine non-executive and two executive directors, drawn from a broad spectrum of the business community.
+Collectively, the directors possess a wide array of skills, knowledge and experience, and bring independent judgment to Board deliberations and decisions, with no one individual or group having unfettered powers of decision-making.
+Mr Bruce Dunlop, who was an Executive Director, retired from the Board on 31 August 2013.